3 Data wrangling II

 In addition to manual inspection, one way to check for explicit missing

-in your data frame is to use the is.na()
+values coded as NA in your data frame is to use the is.na() function which

-returns a logical TRUE
+returns a logical TRUE or FALSE vector of values.

 Using this to check a single variable could be done by combining it with select()

-for example using surveys_ms
+for example using surveys_ms:

 ## mean_weight